hjacobs/tech.zalando.com/posts/entering-kernel-namespaces-with-python.rst

 .. type: text
 .. image: python-logo.png

-Working with Docker_ containers usually arises the question: How do I connect into my running container without starting an explicit SSH daemon (which is considered `a bad idea`_)?
+When working with Docker_ containers usually the question arises on how to connect into a running container without starting an explicit SSH daemon (which is considered `a bad idea`_).
-This leads us to the Linux Kernel namespaces.
+This leads us to Linux Kernel namespaces.

 ..
 TEASER_END